Meta-Learning Adaptive Loss Functions: Introduction

-Loss function learning aims to meta-learn a specialized task-specific loss function, which yields improved performance capabilities when utilized in training compared to handcrafted loss functions on one or many related tasks, \textit{i.e.}, a task distribution \cite{hospedales2020meta}.
-Initial approaches to loss function learning have shown promise at enhancing various aspects of deep neural network training, such as improving the convergence and sample efficiency \cite{gonzalez2020improved, bechtle2021meta}, as well as the generalization \cite{gonzalez2021optimizing, liu2020loss, li2022autoloss,leng2022polyloss}, and model robustness \cite{gao2021searching, gao2022loss}.
+Loss function learning aims to meta-learn a task-specific loss function, which yields improved performance capabilities when utilized in training compared to handcrafted loss functions.
+Initial approaches to loss function learning have shown promise at enhancing various aspects of deep neural network training, such as improving the convergence and sample efficiency \citep{gonzalez2020improved,bechtle2021meta}, as well as the generalization \citep{gonzalez2021optimizing,liu2021loss,li2022autoloss,leng2022polyloss}, and model robustness \citep{gao2021searching,gao2022loss}.
 However, \textit{one prevailing limitation} of the existing approaches to loss function learning is that they have thus far exclusively focused on learning a loss function in the offline meta-learning settings.

 In offline loss function learning, training is prototypically partitioned into two phases.
 In the first phase, the base loss function is meta-learned via iteratively updating the loss function by performing one or a few base training steps to approximate the performance.
-Second, the base model is trained using the learned loss function, which is now \textit{fixed}, and is used in place of the conventional handcrafted loss function.
-Unfortunately, this methodology is prone to a severe short-horizon bias \cite{wu2018understanding} towards loss functions which are performant in the early stages of training but often have poor performance in the later stages.
+Second, the base model is trained using the learned loss function, which is now \textit{fixed} and is used in place of the conventional handcrafted loss function.
+Unfortunately, this methodology is prone to a severe short-horizon bias \citep{wu2018understanding} towards loss functions which are performant in the early stages of training but often have poor performance in the later stages.